 Be sure to bring your jackets, as many caves get a bit chilly!

 - Location: Hocking Hills, Ohio

 There’s no tour guide needed to find this shelter cave that’s perfect for kids who don’t want to venture into an underground space.
+The one-way trail systems are open year-round from dusk to dawn.
 Several trails in Hocking Hills State Park lead you to this massive cave, which spans 700 feet across and just 100 feet in.

 To add to the appeal of this natural formation, there’s a waterfall that goes over the cave’s edge.
 Picnic areas are available nearby.

 - Hours: The cave is open from May to October

 Venture into Bear Cave after walking on a winding 40-foot staircase into the 15-foot-deep, four-to-six-foot-wide and 10-to-15-foot-high cave.

 This small cave has a storied history: A bank robber chose to stash his cash here in 1875.
 The incident worked its way in the 1903 silent film, The Great Train Robbery.